Jinger Duggar Pregnant? Mrs. Vuolo Expecting First Baby, According To New Report [Debunked]

 A post shared by jinger nicole {duggar} vuolo (@jingernicolevuolo) on

 Admittedly, that’s not much in terms of evidence that the 23-year-old is pregnant.
 And in fact, there are plenty of reasons why the photo probably doesn’t show a pregnancy.
-Bad lighting, bad camera angles, and the way Jinger’s shirt was hanging that day all could contribute to create an optical illusion that makes it look like something is protruding but really isn’t.
+Bad lighting, bad camera angles, and the way Jinger’s shirt was hanging that day all could contribute to creating an optical illusion that makes it look like something is protruding but really isn’t.
 The human brain has evolved to see patterns where there are none; the process is called pareidolia, and it’s the same process that causes some people to believe they see Jesus Christ in a tortilla shell.
-So, combine that with an eager public who loves celebrities, loves celebrity pregnancy stories, and is anxious to see a newly-married woman expand her family, and you have a recipe for rampant pregnancy speculation.
+Combine that with an eager public who loves celebrities, loves celebrity pregnancy stories, and is anxious to see a newly-married woman expand her family, and you have a recipe for rampant pregnancy speculation.

 However, the absence of evidence is not going to stop fans from gobbling up any hint of a pregnancy, and a few days later, another Instagram photo got fans talking.
 The next photo, taken at what appears to be an airport where Aunt Jinger and Uncle Jeremy met her two nephews, shows Jinger wearing a jacket.